tdelenikas/smslib/doc/GroupSending.md

 Service.getInstance().queue(new OutboundMessage("family", "Greetings, family!");
 ```

+Note that:

+* The group expansion works **only** with asynchronous messaging, i.e. when using the `queue()` method.
+When using the `send()` method, **no** group expansion takes place.
-Note that a message sent to a group automatically creates many similar messages (with different recipients).
-So prepare to receive many callback calls - as many as your group's recipients.
+* a message sent to a group automatically creates many similar messages (with different recipients).
+So prepare to receive many notification calls - as many as your group's recipients.